klovric/scdrm/README.md

 This makes possible to revert settings for entire infrastructure in a safe and automated manner or just hunt for any unauthorized changes.

-Adminmode allows ONLY ONE user/script/playbook at a time to be doing changes to a machine.
+Admin mode allows ONLY ONE user/script/playbook at a time to be doing changes to a machine.
 No more stepping over toes.

 LICENCE